Heat flux sensor: Preparation

-To do a calibration measurement, one needs a voltmeter or datalogger with resolution of ±2μV or better.
+To do a calibration measurement, one needs a voltmeter or datalogger with resolution of ±2 μV or better.
 One should avoid air gaps between layers in the test stack.
 These can be filled with filling materials, like toothpaste, caulk or putty.
 If need be, thermally conductive gel can be used to improve contact between layers.
 A temperature sensor should be placed on or near the sensor and connected to a readout device.

 Measuring

 The calibration is done by applying a controlled heat flux through the sensor.
 By varying the hot and cold sides of the stack, and measuring the voltages of the heat flux sensor and temperature sensor, the correct sensitivity can be determined with: